continuous alignment

 // concepts

-Cortex is the workspace they live in.
+Cortex is a workspace that those memories and retros live in.

 memories